vishnu-chegondi/docaegis/README.md

 **Flags**: -f --file string source_path which should be restored

-The ```docaegis restore -f /source/directory``` command will restore your files/directories which are gaurded with docaegis.
+The ```docaegis restore -f /source/directory``` command will restore your files/directories which are guarded with docaegis.
 Under the hood when running restore command, all the information stored in SQlite database along with hardlinks will be used to restore the the file data and permissions in the source path.

 ``` sh
 docaegis restore -f /source/directory